Cần Vương movement: 19th century – the loss of the South

 Trương Định was a striking example of a resistance leader.
 He first gained prominence and military position during the siege of Saigon and also for his military accomplishments immediately after the defeat of the Vietnamese army.
 Despite the order to withdraw, Quản Định remained in the region at the behest of this subordinates and also for patriotic reasons, echoing the sentiments of fellow scholar-gentries.
 However, the popular resistance lacked coordination across regions and also could not provide spiritual encouragement, tools that only the Nguyễn dynasty had access too.

-Up to 1865, the Nguyễn dynasty followed its policy of compromise and continued attempting to reclaim the 3 southern provinces through diplomacy.
-This was despite warnings by the French that they would seize the remaining three southern provinces if popular resistance, which they referred to as bandits, was not stopped.
+Up to 1865, the Nguyễn dynasty followed its policy of compromise and continued attempting to reclaim the three southern provinces through diplomacy.
+This was despite warnings by the French that they would seize the remaining three southern provinces if popular resistance, which they referred to as banditry, was not stopped.
 In 1867, citing the above-mentioned reasons, the French took over the remaining three southern provinces.

 The loss of the South had a momentous effect on Vietnam.
 First, it exposed the weaknesses of the dynasty's policy of compromise.
 The few remaining mandarins and scholar-gentry in the region were left with two options: to flee the region permanently or to collaborate with the new overlords.
 For the people of the delta who had no other option but to stay, the setback was to prove insurmountable.
 Popular resistance quickly lost all morale and disbanded, with the peasants resigning themselves to nonviolent postures.
 At this stage, the Nguyễn dynasty had lost all allegiance and respect from the Vietnamese in the South.